 EU data protection law affects all organisations in the EU (and some organisations outside the EU—see Chapter 4).
 Many organisations that had few or no compliance responsibilities under the Directive have new or increased obligations under the GDPR.
 Because the GDPR applies across a very wide range of topics and across all business sectors, it is important for organisations to consider the topics that the GDPR covers, and the practical impact that each topic has on their respective operations.
 This Handbook is designed to enable privacy professionals and legal functions within an organisation to quickly identify the issues that are of primary importance to that organisation, and determine how best to address those issues.

 In light of the fundamental changes that the GDPR brought about, an important feature of this Handbook is the comparison between the requirements of the Directive and the GDPR, respectively.
 By illustrating the differences and similarities between the Directive and the GDPR, this Handbook provides organisations with clear guidance on which compliance requirements have changed, which requirements have not changed, and how organisations should respond.

 This Handbook takes a thematic approach to EU data protection law, addressing the core topics that affect organisations.
 Each Chapter provides an analysis of a particular topic, incorporating the features set out below.
 The meanings of defined terms are set out in the Glossary in Chapter 19.

 An overview of the Chapter

-In the first section of each Chapter (in Chapters 3 to 19), there is a brief summary covering the following key issues:
+In the beginning of each Chapter (in Chapters 3 to 18), there is a brief summary covering the following key issues: